Tibetan macaque: Physical description

 The Tibetan macaque is the largest species of macaque and one of the largest monkeys found in Asia.
-Only the proboscis monkey and the larger species of gray langur come close to match their size among Asian monkeys.
+Only the proboscis monkey and the larger species of gray langur are bigger in-size among Asian monkeys.
 Males are the larger sex, commonly attaining a weight of 13 to 19.5 kg and length of 61 to 71 cm long, with a maximum record weight of 30 kg.
 Females, in contrast, weigh 9 to 13 kg and measure 49 to 63 cm long.
 The stump-like tail adds only 4 to 14 cm, with females having a considerably shorter tail.
-The fur is well-suited to the species' cold environments being long, dense and brown on the back with creamy-buff to grey coloration on the underparts.
-Some adults are quite dark brown on the back, while others are basically a sandy yellowish-brown color.
-They have a prominent, pale-buff beard and long whiskers, but have a hairless face.
+The fur is well-suited to the species' cold environments, being long, dense and brown on the back, with creamy-buff to grey coloration on the underparts.
+Some adults are quite dark brown on the back, while others are a sandy yellowish-brown color.
+They have a prominent, pale-buff beard and long whiskers, but have a relatively hairless face.
 The face is pale pinkish in males but is a more vivid, reddish-pink in females.
 The infants have silver-and-black fur that changes to its adult color at the age of two.